 - 1/2 cup dry white wine (like Sauvignon blanc)

-- 1 1/2 lb fish fillets (use halibut, cod, sole, red snapper, sea bass), cut into 2-inch pieces
+- 1 1/2 lb fish fillets (use a firm white fish such as halibut, cod, red snapper, or sea bass), cut into 2-inch pieces

-1 Heat olive oil in heavy large pot or Dutch oven over medium-high heat.
-Add chopped onion and garlic and sauté 4 minutes.
+1 Heat olive oil in a large thick-bottomed pot over medium-high heat.
+Add onion and sauté 4 minutes, add the garlic and cook a minute more.
 Add parsley and stir 2 minutes.
 Add tomato and tomato paste, and gently cook for 10 minutes or so.

-2 Add clam juice, dry white wine, and fish and simmer until fish is cooked through, less than 10 minutes.
+2 Add clam juice, dry white wine, and fish.
+Bring to a simmer and simmer until the fish is cooked through and easily flakes apart, about 3 to 5 minutes.
 Add seasoning.
 Salt to taste.
 Ladle into bowls and serve.